 For each result, the title is shown first, followed by the URL (or website address) and a brief description of the contents.
 The description (known as the meta description) is either taken automatically from the text or created by the author or website manager.

 Google’s ‘semantic search’ algorithm analyses the content to help ensure companies aren’t using misleading keywords and meta descriptions just to attract more people to their site.

 In most cases, the meta description will be an accurate reflection of the content of the page.

-If you look closely, you’ll notice that some of the search results will feature a yellow box with the word “Ad” written inside it.
+If you look closely, you’ll notice that some of the search results feature a small box with the word “Ad” written in green letters inside it before the title of the webpage.
 These are advertisements companies pay for to ensure they turn up in search results for certain keywords.